 Because the correlation seemed particularly strong, we investigated this

 relationship more.
-Further research revealed that as a game accumulates
+Further research revealed that as a game accumulates additional

-and sales not only remains intact, but grows stronger.
+only remains intact, but grows stronger.

 This is big news for game marketers who could use view data as a leading indicator of their future game sales.
 By using video data as a weekly or monthly pulse check of audience awareness and interest from pre-release to launch, brands could better measure their buzz and then optimize their marketing strategies accordingly.